-Note that the flier below has been updated to reflect changes in voter ID requirements for 2014 elections.
+Note that the fliers and brochures below has been updated to reflect changes in voter ID requirements for 2014 elections.

 What Voters Need to Know about Voter ID Requirements in 2014.
 Download the pdf.
 League gives permission for anyone to copy and distribute this flier so that all voters will know what to expect on election days.